-By default, IdentityServer4 uses RS256 to sign identity tokens and JWT access tokens; however, it does also support Elliptical Curve Cryptography (ECC).
-Using Elliptical Curve Digital Signing Algorithms (ECDSA) such as ES256 does have some benefits over RSA, such as shorter signature and smaller keys while providing the same level of security.
+By default, IdentityServer4 uses RS256 to sign identity tokens and JWT access tokens; however, it does also support Elliptic Curve Cryptography (ECC).
+Using an Elliptical Curve Digital Signing Algorithm (ECDSA), such as ES256, does have some benefits over RSA, such as shorter signature and smaller keys while providing the same level of security.

 In this article, I am going to show you how to use ES256 to sign JWTs in IdentityServer4 and then how to use it alongside RS256 for backward compatibility.
 I contributed some of the code around ECDSA in IdentityServer4, so I figure it is time to write about it 🙂.